 As you get further into the game, Sieges will get more intense.
 After Sasquatch’s second hunting mission start using a Grenade Launcher.
 You can craft 40mm Grenades at the Ammunition Shop (Workshop Upgrade), but you should still pick your shots carefully.
 Wait for zombies to bunch up outside of the gates before firing a shot.

-When the game begins gun down the horde of zombies attacking you and your men.
-Get in the brown pickup truck (I’m not going to mention “wait for your allies to get in” throughout the rest of this Hub, I figure that’s a given).
-Take the onramp to the left and drive to your base.
+When the game begins, gun down the horde of zombies attacking you and your men.
+Get in the brown pickup truck (I’m not going to mention “wait for your allies to get in” throughout the rest of this guide, I figure that’s a given).
+Take the on-ramp to the left and drive to your base.
 Once you get back to base help the soldiers there fight off the Siege of zombies.

 Setting Up Outposts

 Go to the marker and run over the zombies (note there’s another Military Pickup parked here).
 Search the nearby buildings, especially the Tavern on the corner.
 Once you have searched and cleared it Establish an Outpost there.
 Dr. Horn is hiding in one of the buildings marked with a blue question mark.
 When you find him drive back to base.

 Go into the Home Page and select "Thin The Herd" in the Ops Center.

 Abandon the Minimart Outpost up the street from the Danforth Police Station.
 Once you free up an Outpost Establish one in the first Warehouse on the right, off of the second Northwest off-ramp (going left).
 You might want to do this early, because Hordes seem to like that area.